Robot-Will/Stino/README.md

 # Stino
 ### New Version (Dev Version)

 Stino is a [Sublime Text](http://www.sublimetext.com) plugin, which provides an [Arduino](http://arduino.cc)-like environement for editing, compiling and uploading sketches.
 The plugin was written by Robot Will in 2012-2014.
-If you have any ideas or suggestions, leave messages to me.
+If you have any idea or suggestion, leave messages to me.
 Thanks.

 ## Requirements
 #### 1. [Sublime Text](http://www.sublimetext.com)

 #### 2. [Arduino](http://arduino.cc/en/Main/Software)

+## Documents
+Currently there is no complete documents for this plugin, and I am working on this plugin and will wirte documents in the following days.
+But you can find some documets in [issues](https://github.com/Robot-Will/Stino/issues).
+I need your help to write documents.

 ## Installation